ducthanhtran/paper_notes/machine_learning/nlp/machine_translation/05_one_decade_of_smt_1996_2005.md

     * context-dependent/phrase-based lexicon models
     * generation algorithm: beam search
     * log-linear model combinations and rescoring
-    * better hardware ressources and parallel copora for training
+    * better hardware resources and parallel copora for training

 ### Advantages of using probability distributions/statistics
 * probabilities denote scores that are normalized